-Benjamin Perley Poore was a newspaperman, and clerk of the committee of the U.S. Senate on printing records, where he began to edit the Congressional Directory in 1867.
-He later served as editor of the "Biographical Directory of the United States Congress," and, as a well-connected member of the Washington political scene, compiled his "Reminiscences of Sixty Years in the National Metropolis," which was published in 1886.
+Benjamin Perley Poore was a newspaperman and clerk of the committee of the U.S. Senate on printing records, where he began editing the Congressional Directory in 1867.
+He later served as editor of the "Biographical Directory of the United States Congress" and, as a well-connected member of the Washington political scene, compiled his "Reminiscences of Sixty years in the National Metropolis" (Philadelphia, 1886).